International Institute of Refrigeration: General Conference

 The General Conference of the IIR defines the general policy of the IIR and convenes once every four years during its international congress.
 It includes representatives appointed by member countries.

-Prof. Min Soo Kim (Seoul National University) is currently President of the General Conference; he was elected in August 2019.
 The General Conference elects the president and vice-presidents of the executive committee.

 Executive committee

-The executive committee of the IIR handles the administrative and financial aspects of the daily running of the IIR, and meets once per year.
+The Executive Committee of the IIR handles the administrative and financial aspects of the daily running of the IIR, and meets once per year.
 It includes one delegate per member country, a president and three to six vice-presidents.

-Since August 2019, the President of the executive committee is Prof. Felix Ziegler (Delegate of Germany and professor at the Institute for Energy Engineering, Technical University of Berlin).

 Management Committee

 The Management Committee is responsible for the general management of the IIR in between Executive Committee meetings.
 It includes: